 Tests

-Aiken has first-class support for tests.
-And what we mean is that you can write tests in Aiken directly and execute them on-the-fly.
-Hence the toolkit (aiken check
+Aiken has first-class support for unit tests and property-based tests.
+This means that you can write tests in Aiken directly and execute them on the fly.
+Hence, the toolkit (aiken check) can parse tests, collect them, run them, and display a report with (hopefully) helpful details.

-To write a test, use the test
+To write a unit test, use the test keyword:

 test foo() {